Practice & Projects · OrevateAI

 Frequently Asked Questions

-How much exercise does a German Shepherd mix need?
+How much exercise does a German Shepherd mix need daily?

-What is the average lifespan of a German Shepherd mix?
+What is the average cost of a German Shepherd mix puppy?

-Are German Shepherd mixes prone to health problems?
+Are German Shepherd mixes prone to specific health problems?

 Conclusion